Valleys of Bhutan

 National Memorial Chorten

-Built in 1974 in memory of the third king, Jigme Dorji Wangchuk, this Tibetan style chorten is always busy with locals who circumambulate the main building to accrue good luck.
+Built in 1974 in memory of the third king, Jigme Dorji Wangchuk, this Tibetan style chorten is always busy with Thimphu locals on their circumambulation of the main building to accrue good luck.
+You'll see most of them clutching prayer beads as they circle the chorten in a clockwise direction and some doing prostrations.

 The Tiger's Nest